 These absorb into the tile or grout, forming a stain resistant shield just below the surface.
 Most penetrating sealers will not change the appearance of the tile.

 These are a coating on the top of tile and grout, forming a non-porous, stain resistant seal.
-The surface sealer will enhance the rich natural colors of the tile and add a slight luster as well.
+The surface sealer will enhance the rich natural colors of the tile, like in a wood-grain ceramic tile, and add a slight luster as well.

 Important Considerations Before Using Tile Sealers

-- You do not need to seal the surfaces of most ceramic and porcelain, although some require a light application of a penetrating sealer to fill the micro pores on the surface of the tile.
+- You do not need to seal the surfaces of most ceramic and porcelain.
+Some do require a light application of a penetrating sealer to fill the micro pores on the surface of the tile.